Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Are side agreements used to bypass rules in Punta Cana right now?

-Side agreements to bypass official rules are common in Punta Cana property transactions, particularly in deals involving pre-construction projects, furniture packages, rental guarantees, or promised amenities that sellers want to keep out of the registered contract.
+Side agreements that bypass or contradict the main contract are common in Punta Cana property transactions, especially in deals that involve pre-construction projects, furnished packages, rental management guarantees, or HOA-related promises that the seller does not want to put in the official paperwork.

 We made this infographic to show you how property prices in the Dominican Republic compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.